Amy McGrath: Healthcare

 McGrath supports the Affordable Care Act (ACA) and efforts to preserve and improve it.
 She has said "we have a very complex health care system in America and right now we have the Affordable Care Act, that just came into effect a few years ago. ...
 I believe, as with every major piece of legislation in this country, we should try to make it work."
 She supports a public option for health care, similar to the insurance plan offered to military veterans, and supports allowing people over 55 to opt-in to Medicare.
-McGrath opposes Medicare for All, saying that she prefers to improve on the ACA and that she opposes the abolishment of private health insurance.
-During her 2018 House campaign she had indicated she liked the idea of single-payer healthcare plans, but thought they just weren't feasible.
+McGrath opposes Medicare for All, saying that she prefers to improve on the ACA and that she opposes the abolition of private health insurance.
+During her 2018 House campaign, she had indicated she liked the idea of single-payer healthcare plans, but thought they just were not feasible.

 Economy

 McGrath opposed the Tax Cuts and Jobs Act of 2017.
 She favored making permanent the temporary tax cuts for the middle class contained in the bill.

 McGrath supports investing in infrastructure in eastern Kentucky to offset the economic impacts of the coal industry’s continuing decline.
 She has specifically focused on the need to bring high-speed broadband Internet to rural areas that currently lack it.